Macroeconomics of Racial Disparities: Discrimination, Labor Market, and Wealth: Model

 \subsubsection{Employed with \textit{p} firm}

 \Cref{eqn:worker2} describes the case of a worker employed by a $p$ firm.
-It is analogous to the previous case, and we only keep track of white workers since prejudiced firms do not hire black workers.
+It is analogous to the previous case, but we only consider white workers since prejudiced firms do not hire black workers.

 The matched worker receives a job destruction shock specific to $p$ firms, with probability $\lambda_{p}$.
 A worker losing the job in the current period is eligible for unemployment benefits and earns value $U^I_{p}$ in the next period.
-For each $s'$ and after realizing $\epsilon_{wh}$, an employed worker's future value expands to \Cref{eqn:worker2.2}.
+Conditional on realizing the wealth shock, an employed worker's future value expands to \Cref{eqn:worker2.2}.